Larryzpl123/FOOSBALL-ELOSYSTEM/README.md

 A simple foosball elo system.

-The foosball.py is the offline execution MAIN file
+• The foosball.py is the offline execution MAIN file <br />
-The index.html is scoreboard
+• The index.html is scoreboard <br />
-The 2index.html is online execution file
+• The 2index.html is online execution file <br />
-And elo.txt is the database file
+• And elo.txt is the database file <br />

 Functions: